kira-5/FastAPI-Concepts/FastAPI-EnvManager/README.md

 ## Acknowledgments

 - Thanks to the FastAPI community for their excellent documentation and contributions.
-- Special thanks to [Abhishek Singh].
+- Special thanks to Abhishek Singh.